gustavo-rss/Test-Automation-Robot/README.md

 - Fill checkout billing form;
 - Place an invalid order with Credit Card;
 - Place a valid order with Paypal;
-- Navigate to different website pages and asserts that the product price is consistent.
+- Navigate to different website pages and asserts that the product price is consistent;
-- API testing using RequestsLibrary
+- API testing using RequestsLibrary;
+- OperatingSystem Library tests;
+- datetime Library tests.